 As gentle pastoral landscapes slip by, Budapest’s brooding skyline comes into view once more.
 Straddling the Danube, this imperial capital is a collage of palatial buildings, grand domes and attractive Baroque churches with soaring spires.
 From Roman ruins to Ottoman Turkish baths and elegant Art Nouveau facades, the eclectic mix of architectural styles reflects the city’s varied history, with numerous foreign powers ruling here over the centuries.
 We enjoy a guided tour, seeing all the main sights of this lovely city including the iconic Parliament Building, the National Gallery with its huge collection of Hungarian masterpieces, and the Matthias Church with its intricate rose windows.
 The rest of the day is at leisure.
 Perhaps head back to the Castle District to take in the panoramic views or explore one of the city’s many museums and galleries.

 The Captain’s Dinner is served this evening, with a superb menu reflecting the countries and regions we have visited.
-As the sun sets on this memorable city, retire to the bar with your fellow travellers to reflect on all you have seen during this exceptional cruise.
+As the sun sets on this memorable city, retire to the bar with your fellow travelers to reflect on all you have seen during this exceptional cruise.

 After breakfast this morning, the crew bids you farewell before you disembark the ship.